OffchainLabs/arbitrum-tutorials/packages/delayedInbox-l2msg/README.md

-# delayedInbox-l2msg Tutorial

-(Note this can only be done in nitro stack, not in Arbitrum classic.)

-delayedInbox-l2msg is a simple sample example that allows you to send a l2 msg without using sequencer way, this can be used when a sequencer censors your tx or when a sequencer is down.

-The demo allows you to send an L2 message without having to use the L2 RPC (only using the L1 RPC).
-This demo has 2 parts; (1) one part will show how to send a normal L2 transaction using the delayed inbox, (2) another will show how to withdraw your funds back without the sequencer.

-If the sequencer goes down when running the `Withdraw Funds`, you need to use our [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk/blob/master/src/lib/inbox/inbox.ts#L256) to force include your tx to continue. (example [here](https://github.com/OffchainLabs/arbitrum-sdk/blob/401fa424bb4c21b54b77d95fbc95faec15787fe2/fork_test/inbox.test.ts#L131))

-## Config Environment Variables
+# Tutorial: send a message from the parent chain

+`delayedInbox-l2msg` shows how to send a message to your chain (also referred to as an L2Message) only using an RPC of the parent chain.
+This demo has 2 parts:

+1. how to send a normal transaction using the delayed inbox ([./scripts/normalTx.js](./scripts/normalTx.js))
+2. how to withdraw your funds back without sending a transaction directly to the sequencer ([./scripts/withdrawFunds.js](./scripts/withdrawFunds.js))

+## Bypassing the sequencer

+This tutorial also shows the initial step to take if the [sequencer is misbehaving](https://docs.arbitrum.io/how-arbitrum-works/sequencer#unhappyuncommon-case-sequencer-isnt-doing-its-job).
+In that case, after 24 hours have passed from the moment the message was sent from the parent chain, you can use the SequencerInbox's `forceInclusion` method to move it from the delayed inbox into the core inbox, at which point it's considered finalized.

+You can also use the [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk/blob/v4.0.1/src/lib/inbox/inbox.ts#L349-L355) to force include your transaction.
+See an example [here](https://github.com/OffchainLabs/arbitrum-sdk/blob/v4.0.1/tests/fork/inbox.test.ts#L112).

+## Set environment variables

 Set the values shown in `.env-sample` as environmental variables.
 To copy it into a `.env` file: